AndieRowell/fast-fm/pseudocode.md

             - deleting a user
             - deleting specific data

-## Consider
+## Consider:
 - information the user can recieve back to understand what is happening that they can't see
     - helpful information to our frontend
     - aka defensive programming
     - http status codes for the future frontend to recieve to know if something works or not
 - how the user might want to see/organize their music when using the app
-- the relationships between tables/categories
+- the relationships between tables/categories:
     - one to one
     - one to many
     - many to many